What does it take to succeed in college?

 - Rely on knowledge rather than patterns: If you notice, for example, that your last few answers have been “b,” it does not mean the answers are wrong.
 Most test-writers deliberately avoid varying answers in predictable ways.
 Trust your own knowledge to answer the questions, and do not pay attention to patterns.

-- Change answers only when you are certain: Of course, if you notice that an earlier answer is clearly wrong, by all means change it.
-But, if you are not sure that your original answer is incorrect, it is usually better to leave it as it is, because the first answer that comes to mind is most often correct.
+- Change answers only when you are certain: Of course, if you notice that an earlier answer is clearly wrong, by all means, change it.
+But, if you are not sure that your original answer is incorrect, it is usually better to leave it as it is because the first answer that comes to mind is most often correct.
 Be careful of changing answers while reviewing the test with a tired or anxious mind.
 Randomly changing answers that you are not completely sure about can often do more harm than good.
 It is indeed a good practice to review your test after completing it, but the best principle is to change answers only when you are fairly sure that they are wrong.

 - When you have completed your test, use the remaining time effectively: As long as you follow the principle above of not changing answers unless you are fairly sure that they are wrong, reviewing your test will usually improve your score.
-Make sure, for example, that you have answered all questions.
+Make sure, for example, that you have answered all the questions.
 If it is an essay test, proofread your essays and check your grammar.

 - Make sure that you have completed all sections: It is very common for students to fail tests simply because they do not bother to turn over their test sheets to see if there is another section on the back.
 Do not let this happen to you!

 - Learn from your tests: Many students, understandably, do not want to look at and analyze their returned tests, but the fact is, being aware of where you went right and wrong can be very beneficial for improving your test-taking skills.
 When tests are returned, go through them and look at each section to identify where you succeeded or failed.
-You can consider each test to be a practice session, and hopefully you will learn from every test taken.
+You can consider each test to be a practice session, and hopefully, you will learn from every test taken.

 - Make sure every detail is true: Instructors often try to use true-false questions to test your knowledge of detail, so they may include one false detail in an otherwise true statement.
 Remember that for an answer to be true, every detail must be true.